JakDaniels/MIOS/README.md

 It also monitors the Instances and respawns them if necessary after a crash, or marks them as broken if the respawn happens too often and too many times.

+It does need some initial configuration.
+These instaructions will follow shortly.

-Run ./opensim.sh.php --help for more instructions.
+Run ./opensim.sh.php --help for more instructions on manipulating Instances once the initial config is done.